VIRUSES & VIRAL PLANTS: Pt. 1

 The Tospovirus can be transmitted between plants by thrips and replicate in both the Thripidae and the plant cells.
 Upon first researching this topic, it was expected to find more rare and unknown types of infections that were caused by the virus.
 So much to my surprise, discovering that thrips was an insect vector component to the same family of viruses that typically cause a hemorrhagic fever in humans, really caught me off guard.

 This virus was identified by scientists in 2014 as one of the most economically important and damaging plant viruses.
 As many plant owners are aware, thrips can quickly wreak havoc on fundamental crops such as potatoes, strawberries, and other fruits and vegetables.
 But, thrips also have the potential to infect greenhouse plants, as well as flowering plants too.

 DAMAGE FROM THE VIRUS

-For some plants, the damage that Tospovirusthrips can cause may simply result in an unsightly plant with little to harm done to the health of it.
-But for herbaceous ornamentals or vegetable crops, a viral thrips infestation can destroy the entire potential of the plant, especially while young.
+For some plants, the damage that Tospovirus thrips can cause may result in an unsightly plant with little harm done to its health.
+But, for herbaceous ornamentals or vegetable crops, a viral thrips infestation can destroy the entire potential of the plant, especially while young.
 The viral pests feeding on the plant can cause stunted growth and loss of leaves from premature dropping due to the damage caused.
 Another cause of thrips, in some parts of the world, is silvering.
 This type of damage causes flowering to fail in setting fruit on the infected plant.

 One of the most fascinating components of this viral pest is the way that it repopulates and obtains the virus.
 In order for the pest to contract the virus, they must be in the larvae stage and must feed off of an infected plant.
 This is the only way that the thrip can contract the virus.
 However, both the larvae and adult thrips can spread the infection.